Deborah Marshall, MA RCC

 CLBC Community Inclusion Team

-Since 2015 this group of skilled professionsal have provided specialized 1 - 1 and group programs for young adults through Community Living BC.
+Since 2015 this group of skilled professionals have provided specialized 1 - 1 and group programs for young adults through Community Living BC.
 We are very happy to be offering this special service.
-Our staff team includes Kara Brunt BEd and Deni Driver BA CYC.